InsideHer

 Useful review depends on naming what has improved, what has not, and what still feels unmanageable or unsafe.

-Useful Principle
+Useful principle

+Good treatment review is about function, not only theory.
 The best question is whether life is becoming more manageable across the worst part of the cycle.

 Module 7